rexresearch

 flavoring orange essence 20-24 parts.
 The natural plant

-bacteriostatic agent is prepared by: primary decocting, secondary
+bacteriostatic agent is prepared by: primary decocting,

-decocting, tertiary decocting, concentrating, alcohol
+secondary decocting, tertiary decocting, concentrating, alcohol

 precipitation and separation, concentrating, and preparing.
 The

-invention has the advantages that the natural plant bacteriostatic
+invention has the advantages that the natural plant

-little side effect on human body and is nonirritating to the skin;
+bacteriostatic effect, has little side effect on human body and

-mouth to play a good role in inhibiting Staphylococcus aureus,
+agent is applicable to skin and mouth to play a good role in

-Escherichia coli and the like, is nonirritating to the skin and
+inhibiting Staphylococcus aureus, Escherichia coli and the like,

-mouth, and is free of drug resistance; compared with market
+is nonirritating to the skin and mouth, and is free of drug

-bacteriostatic agents, the natural plant bacteriostatic agent has
+natural plant bacteriostatic agent has a wide range of action

-a wide range of action and is safer and nonirritating.
+and is safer and nonirritating.

 CN105267273

-Natural skin-protecting wound disinfectant and preparation
+skin-protecting wound disinfectant and preparation method

 Inventor(s): LI QINGYUAN +

 The invention relates to a skin-protecting wound disinfectant.
-The

-skin-protecting wound disinfectant is prepared from 1%-5% of
+The skin-protecting wound disinfectant is prepared from 1%-5% of

 chitosan oligosaccharide, 30%-40% of medical ethanol, 5%-20% of